firat-seker/firat-seker.github.io/_pages/research.md

 ## Research Concentration

-### Ecological and Institutional Determinants of Morality
+### Ecological and Institutional Influences on Morality

 Ecologies and institutions are two macro-factors that shape human psychology.
 I am interested in how ecological factors, (e.g., pathogen prevalence, population density, resource scarcity) and institutions (e.g., historical exposure to institutionalized cultural rules) influence moral values and behaviors.

-### Religion, Morality, and Cooperation
+### Evolution of Religion, Morality, and Cooperation

-It is argued that religion played an important role in the emergence of large scale societies and that religious belief fosters cooperation.
-I investigate the link between religion and cooperation from a historical psychological lens, studying whether it was stable throughout history or not.
+Morality is indistinguishable from religion for a lot of people, perhaps because of the role religions played in sustaining large scale cooperation.
+I investigate the link between religion and cooperation from a historical psychological lens, studying whether the relationship between religion and moral behavior was stable throughout history or if religions fostered different types of moralities in response to environmental effects.

 ### Cognitive Style and Morality